container-hardening/site/content/post/mission.md

 and introduce yourself.
 We need kernel developers, testers, documentation writers and anyone with a passion for making the impossible possible.

+Be sure to checkout [Areas of Focus](#areas-of-focus) below to see if you have anything specific you would like to help with.
+If not, don't worry we can find something that piques your interest together.

 # Areas of Focus

 **Preventing Privilege Escalations in User Namespaces**